- What Personal Information do we collect and hold?

 IPH Limited (ABN 49 169 015 838) is the holding company for a number of intellectual property professional services firms operating under different brands (each an “IPH Service Firm”) and certain adjacent businesses.
 Certain IPH Service Firms also offer their services in some countries in collaboration with and with assistance by allied professional services firms with which they have exclusive contractual arrangements (each an “Alliance Firm”).
 The entities comprising the IPH Service Firms, Alliance Firms and the IPH adjacent businesses are in this Policy referred to together as members of the “IPH Group”.

-GH PTM Pty Ltd, GH Law Pty Ltd, Watermark Intellectual Property Pty Ltd and Watermark Intellectual Property Lawyers Pty Ltd (“Griffith Hack”) and their related bodies corporate (as those terms are defined in Corporations Act 2001 (Cth)) are members of the IPH Group.
+GH PTM Pty Ltd and GH Law Pty Ltd (each company operating under the Griffith Hack brand in Australia) (“Griffith Hack”) and their related bodies corporate (as those terms are defined in Corporations Act 2001 (Cth)) are members of the IPH Group.

 b) Compliance with legal obligations

 “Personal Information” is information or an opinion, whether true or not, and whether recorded in a material form or not, about an individual, or about an individual who is reasonably identifiable.

 In the course of our relationship with you, we are likely to collect a wide range of Personal Information about you.
 The type of Personal Information that we may collect will depend on our relationship with you, and the circumstances of collection.
 In general, the Personal Information we collect about you may include (but is not limited to):

 - your date and place of birth;